Coupled Depth Learning: Technical Approach

 where $\ba_i, C$ are constants written in terms of $B$ and $T$.
-We solve this problem via least angle regression (LARS)~\cite{Efron04leastangle}. \item {\bf Learning the depth basis $B$ given $\bw$, $T$}.
-This amounts to a L2-constrained least-squares problem, which we solve using the Lagrange dual, as in~\cite{Lee_etal07:sparseCoding}. \item {\bf Learning the transformation $T$ given $\bw$, $B$}.
-This reduces to a L2-regularized least-squares problem, which can be solved in closed-form as shown in~\cite{wang2012semi}.\\ \end{enumerate}
+We solve this problem globally via least angle regression (LARS)~\cite{Efron04leastangle}. \item {\bf Learning the depth basis $B$ given $\bw$, $T$}.
+This amounts to a L2-constrained least-squares problem, which we solve using the Lagrange dual, as in Lee et al.~\cite{Lee_etal07:sparseCoding}. \item {\bf Learning the transformation $T$ given $\bw$, $B$}.
+This reduces to a L2-regularized least-squares problem, which can be solved in closed-form as shown in Wang et al.~\cite{wang2012semi}.\\ \end{enumerate}

 We initialize this optimization by setting $B$ and $\bw$ to the solution computed via sparse coding~\cite{Lee_etal07:sparseCoding}, thus neglecting the terms in $J$ depending on transformation $T$.
 We then compute $T$ by solving step 3 above.
 Fig.~\ref{fig:coarsedict} shows the bases learned with this procedure on NYUv2 and KITTI.